ViktorJp/BACKUPMON/TRADEMARK.md

 * `Backupmon-fork` / `Backupmon-community`
 * Any stylistic variant, translation, or l33t-speak substitution intended to evoke the same name

-The standard is likelihood of confusion, not exact match: if a reasonable user browsing GitHub or a package index would think your project is BACKUPMON, is an official variant of it, or is endorsed by its Author, it violates this policy.
+The standard is likelihood of confusion, not exact match: if a reasonable user browsing SNB Forums, GitHub or a package index would think your project is BACKUPMON, is an official variant of it, or is endorsed by its Author, it violates this policy.

 # What's totally fine

 * "A fork of BACKUPMON" — as a description, in prose, not as the project's own name.
 * "Built on BACKUPMON's encryption module" — descriptive, referential use is normal and expected.
-* Choosing your own distinct name — e.g. `RouterVaultSH`, `MerlinBackup-Zero`, `CipherGuard-Router`, and crediting BACKUPMON as the origin in your
+* Choosing your own distinct name: e.g. `RouterVaultSH`, `MerlinBackup-Zero`, `CipherGuard-Router`, and crediting BACKUPMON as the origin in your
 README and license notices.
 * Submitting improvements back as a pull request to this repository, the preferred outcome, honestly.